-Note: The bart.cfg configuration file is only required on the BART 2.5.1 host from which you will invoke BART subcommands.
+Note: The bart.cfg configuration file is only required on the BART 2.5.x.x host from which you will invoke BART subcommands.
 BART does not require the bart.cfg file on hosts on which an incremental backup will be restored.

-Step 5: Adjust the setting of the PATH environment variable to include the location of the BART 2.5.1 executable (the bin subdirectory) in the ~/.bashrc or ~/.bash\profile files for the following user accounts:
+Step 5: Adjust the setting of the PATH environment variable to include the location of the BART 2.5.x.x executable (the bin subdirectory) in the ~/.bashrc or ~/.bash_profile files for the following user accounts: